VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: typeToStringMapping

-This bypasses the Guid and DateTime scrubbing mentioned above.
+This bypasses the Guid and DateTime scrubbing.

 Extra types can be added to this mapping: